 How valid are our claims about the dyslexic role models?

-Some online claims about stars being dyslexic are not credible.
-So, this article has links to sources of the dyslexia claims usings sources that have high editorial standards (mainly reputable news sites).
-This assures you that this page is as reliable as possible and also free from misinformation (e.g. the dubious claim that Einstein is dyslexic).
+Some online claims about dyslexic celebs are not credible.
+The dyslexia claims on this page can be verified via reputable news sites or interviews with the person.
+This assures you that this page is as reliable as possible (e.g. avoiding an unverified claim that Einstein was dyslexic).